The World's Cheapest Holiday Destinations

 You might find this list refreshing because we have deliberately left out Bali and Thailand!
 Whilst they are both awesome, not too far away and extremely cheap- chances are, you’ve heard of them loads of times.
 Here are some more exotic locations (and ones you’d probably never consider) to keep in mind for your next cheap holiday.
 We’ll leave the discount flight scouring up to you!

 This one’s popularity is definitely on the rise!
 If beachside is where you’d like to spend your time, then head to Cua Dai in Hoi An.
-According to 2016 results, this was ranked the cheapest day spent at the beach in the world by TravelBird (once you factor in sunscreen, alcoholic drinks, bottled water, ice creams, etc).
+This was ranked the cheapest day spent at the beach in the world by TravelBird (once you factor in sunscreen, alcoholic drinks, bottled water, ice creams, etc).
 An average daily spend is about $10 per person.
 Get out of the more tourist-run city and head to rural Vietnam, where you will see plenty of lush green rice fields and unspoilt pockets of paradise.

 As long as you’re staying out of the wealthier shopping districts and not in the gorgeous palatial style hotels of the capital Delhi, then you can get by here on very few dollars.
 Street food is a delight with every region of India having their own cuisine style, experience the hustle and bustle of an Indian train journey, visit the black sand beaches of Kerala and of course, don’t miss the splendid architecture of the Taj Mahal.
 India can be both chaotic and extremely beautiful as well as bright and colourful, so make sure you forward-plan!